ostdotcom/website-docupony/platform/docs/3-integrate.md

 To move from Sandbox to Production, click on the toggle switch in [OST Platform dashboard](https://platform.ost.com) and follow the instructions.
 At the moment, you are required to fill-out a Google Form.

 :::note Sandbox
-The Sandbox will still be available to you after you have been permitted to Production.
+The Sandbox will still be available to you after you have been permitted to Production
 :::